c981890/IMDB-for-books/README.md

 - run the ImdbforbooksApplication

 Program starts H2 database in mem mode and imports csv files.
 I have replaced full csv's with csv's containing 10 000 entries.
+Despite this it would be OK to get a cup of coffee while waiting.

 TODO
 - Criteria based queries